Powder River Energy has ten Directors, two from each of the five Wyoming counties we serve – Campbell, Crook, Johnson, Sheridan and Weston.

 Lifelong area resident Mike Helvey, Sheridan, has lived in northern Wyoming and southern Montana and has ranching interests in both states.

 He has college degrees in Business from Sheridan College and Montana State University – Billings.
-He is the president of the Interstate Ditch Company.
+He is the president of the Interstate Ditch Company and is a rancher and an airplane pilot.

 The Powder River Energy Board of Directors appointed Buffalo area rancher James “Jim” Purdy in 2018.